obi-ontology/obi-ontology.org/docs/data-properties.md

 - `has xsd:boolean value` for a datum which is represented as a yes/no or true/false value.
 Has xsd:boolean range.

-#### Scalar Value specification compatible

-A value that can be placed on a numeric scale which includes a unit.
-In this case a [`scalar value specification`](http://purl.obolibrary.org/obo/OBI_0001931) instance can be set up for it (see [docs/data-vs](docs/data-vs)).
-For example:

-- The strings "20g", "20 grams", and "0.02kg" may differ by string comparison, but can be translated into an equivalent or identical RDF triple store value + unit using OWL ontology vocabulary.
-All variants can be translated into the atomic components found on the right - a decimal 20.0 and a "gram" mass unit .

-- A duration of 20 days.

-#### Categorical value specification compatible

-A [`categorical value specification`](http://purl.obolibrary.org/obo/OBI_0001930) describes a categorical variable like color, which can match selections from a string list of terms, or from a branch of ontology terms (e.g. terms from a standardized color wheel).
-(Inputted synonyms can be handled too, e.g. "sienna, sepia, umber, terra cotta" -> "brown")

 #### String representation compatible